xeinebiu/dependy/packages/dependy_flutter/README.md

 ````

-### Share multiple scopes using ScopedDependyModuleMixin
+### Share multiple scopes using ScopedDependyMixin

 ```dart
 // Same use-case as on `example-5` but using [ScopedDependyProvider]